 Explanation: While the successful course completion varies quite a bit among the divisions, it remains very steady within each division.
 Agriculture, Allied Health, and Technology divisions have the highest successful course completion rates across the college.
 Allied Health's course completion rates range between 89% and 94%.
 Agriculture's successful course completion rates range between 90% and 93% while Technology's course persistence hovers between 85% and 89%.
 Social Science and Education ranges between 78% and 87%.
+Social Science and Education ranges between 78% and 87%.
+Social Science and Education ranges between 78% and 87%.
 Social Science and Education, Humanities and Math & Science course completion increased between FY2020 and FY2021.
 The Humanities, Math and Science, and Business divisions have fairly similar successful completion rates which range between 70% and 85%.
 The percent of students passing courses mimics the results of successful course completion.
 These percentages are slightly higher for each division since it includes students receiving a passing grade of an A, B, C, or D. Including D's as a grade increases the course completion rates by 2% to 3% for each division.
 Humanities, Math and Science and the Social Science and Education divisions saw slight increases (approximately 4%) in FY21.
 The Agriculture Division and Business divisions experienced increases in passing rates in FY22.